kurt-staelens/ACI-panel/README.md

-🤖 Artificial Collective Intelligence (ACI) Architecture Disrupting Decision-Making through Structured Consensus.
+🤖 Artificial Debate Panel (ADP) Architecture Disrupting Decision-Making through Structured Consensus.
-ACI is a validated, open-source protocol that marks the transition from arbitrary Large Language Model (LLM) output to reproducible, interdisciplinary decision-making.
-ACI transforms AI into an auditable Governance Instrument for Enterprise and MLOps environments.
+ADP is a validated, open-source protocol that marks the transition from arbitrary Large Language Model (LLM) output to reproducible, interdisciplinary decision-making.
+ADP transforms AI into an auditable Governance Instrument for Enterprise and MLOps environments.

 🛑 The Fundamental Problem
 Contemporary Generative AI is brilliant at text creation but fails at reproducible, interdisciplinary synthesis.
 Companies suffer from expensive, time-consuming, and subjective processes for: